RIFLE: Imputation and Robust Inference from Low Order Marginals: Robust Classification Framework

-The problem of training a logistic regression model on datasets containing missing values has been studied extensively in the literature.
-Beside the deletion of missing values, and imputation based approaches, \citep{fung1989treatment} formulates the logistic regression as an equivalent linear discriminant analysis problem.
-Mathematically speaking, they assume that the data points assigned to a specific label follow a Gaussian distribution $(\bx | y = i) \sim N(\bmu_i, \boldsymbol{\Sigma}))$.
+Learning a logistic regression model on datasets containing missing values has been studied extensively in the literature~\citep{fung1989treatment, abonazel2018estimation}.
+Besides deleting missing values and imputation-based approaches, \citet{fung1989treatment} models the logistic regression task in the presence of missing values as a linear discriminant analysis problem where the underlying assumption is that the predictors follow normal distribution conditional on the labels.
+Mathematically speaking, they assume that the data points assigned to a specific label follow a Gaussian distribution, i.e., $\bx | y = i \sim N(\bmu_i, \boldsymbol{\Sigma})$.
 They use the available data to estimate the parameters of each Gaussian distribution.
 Therefore, the parameters of the logistic regression model can be assigned based on the estimated parameters of the Gaussian distributions for different classes.
-Similar to the linear regression case, the estimations of means and covariances are unbiased only when the data satisfies MCAR condition.
-Moreover, when the number of data points in the dataset is very small $\Big(\frac{n(1-p)}{d} = \mathcal{O}(1) \Big)$ the variance of the estimations can be very high.
-Thus, to train a logistic regression model which is robust to the percentage and different types of missing values, we specialize the general robust classification framework formulated in~\eqref{eq: Min_Max_Classification} to the logistic regression model.
-Assume that $\mathbf{z} = (\mathbf{x}, y) \sim N(\bmu, \boldsymbol{\Sigma})$.
-We aim to find the optimal solution of the following problem:
+Similar to the linear regression case, the estimations of means and covariances are unbiased only when the data satisfies the MCAR condition.
+Moreover, when the number of data points in the dataset is small, the variance of the estimations can be very high.
+Thus, to train a logistic regression model that is robust to the percentage and different types of missing values, we specialize the general robust classification framework formulated in Equation~\eqref{eq: Min_Max_Classification} to the logistic regression model.
+Instead of considering a common covariance matrix for the conditional distributions of $\bx$ given labels $y$ (linear discriminant analysis), we assume a more general case where each conditional distribution has its own covariance matrix (quadratic discriminant analysis).
+Assume that $\mathbf{x} | y \sim N(\bmu_y, \boldsymbol{\Sigma}_y)$ for $y = 0, 1$.
+We aim to find the optimal solution to the following problem: